Gary W. Cole, MD, FAAD

 What are cosmetics?
 What is in makeup?

 Cosmetics are substances applied to the skin (makeup and moisturizer), hair (conditioners), or nails (polish and lacquer) designed to enhance appearance.
-Cosmetics do not produce any sort of biological effect.
-They contain additives which augment their odor (perfumes), physical form (emulsifiers), color (pigments), and inhibit their degradation (preservatives) as well as variety of inert materials.
-They also may contain a array of exotic botanical substances for which the manufacturer may ascribe some vague benefit.
+Cosmetics are defined by their lack of any biological effect.
+They are complex mixtures of perfumes, emulsifiers, pigments, and preservatives as well as a variety of inert materials.
+They also frequently contain an array of exotic botanical substances, essential oils, for which the manufacturer may ascribe some vague benefit.
 The FDA and the USDA are responsible for administering laws involving the safety and purity of cosmetics.
 Revenue of the U.S. cosmetics industry will be about $59 billion in 2014!

 What causes cosmetics reactions?

 Untoward reactions to cosmetics seem to be rare considering their extensive use.
-This may be partly due to the fact affected individuals may just stop using the offending product rather than complain about it to a professional.
+Documented allergic sensitivity is even rarer.
+This may be partly due to the fact that affected individuals may just stop using the offending product rather than complain about it to a professional.
 Cosmetics may irritate the skin directly (by far the most common type of reaction) or induce an immune-mediated allergic response.
 Usually irritation would occur the first time a cosmetic is applied, as opposed to an allergic reaction which would require repeated exposures.
+Some individuals have extremely sensitive skin that seems to be intolerant to most cosmetics.

 Allergies & Asthma